MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-ReportSubmissionPolicy.md

 ```

 ### -PostSubmitMessageTitle
-The PostSubmitMessage parameter parameter specifies the custom title text to use in notifications after users report messages.
+The PostSubmitMessage parameter parameter specifies the custom pop-up message title to use in Outlook notifications after users report messages.
 If the value contains spaces, enclose the value in quotation marks (").

-You specify the custom message body for after reporting messages using the PostSubmitMessage parameter.
+You specify the custom pop-up message text using the PostSubmitMessage parameter.

-This parameter is meaningful only if the EnableCustomizedMsg parameter value is $true.

-This parameter is meaningful only when the Microsoft integrated reporting experience is enabled as described in the EnableReportToMicrosoft parameter.
+This parameter is meaningful only when the value of the PostSubmitMessageEnabled parameter is $true and the Microsoft integrated reporting experience is enabled for Microsoft reporting tools in Outlook as described in the EnableReportToMicrosoft parameter.

 ```yaml
 Type: String